ReGenNow/ReGenNexus-UAP/CONTRIBUTING.md

 - Include docstrings for all functions, classes, and modules
 - Use meaningful variable and function names
 - Keep functions focused on a single responsibility
-- Use type hints where appropriate

 ## Testing Requirements

 - Write unit tests for all new functionality
 - Ensure all tests pass before submitting a pull request
 - Aim for high test coverage
-- Include integration tests for complex features

 ## Documentation